w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 <div class="note">

-A key command issued by a long press of a key (2 seconds or more) is not considered a keyboard shortcut.
+A key command issued by a long press of a key (2 seconds or more) or other accessibility features provided by the platform are not considered a keyboard shortcut.
 Such commands often occur when there are limited keys, or no modifier keys, present on a device.</div>

 #### dfn-labels